 About me

-Hi I’m Harry, I’m the radio spectrum scientist at the SKA Observatory Spectrum Management Group.
+Hi I’m Harry, I’m the radio spectrum scientist at SKAO.
+I am moving to Perth as an operation scientist for SKA mid 2025.

 Fast Radio Transients